Wild Blue Phlox

 The map below shows areas where native Wild Phlox divaricata (Woodland Phlox, Wild Sweet William) plants grow wild but it can be planted and will grow over a much wider area than shown.
 USDA plant hardiness zones 3 to 8.

-please contact us by email for shipping charges on Phlox divaricata
+please contact us by email with your zip code and number of plants for shipping charges on Phlox divaricata

 (Woodland Phlox, Wild Sweet William) potted plants